Amlodipine/benazepril (By mouth)

 How to Use This Medicine

-- If you miss a dose or forget to take your medicine, take it as soon as you can.
+- Missed dose: Take the medicine as soon as you can.
 If more than 12 hours have passed since you missed your last dose, skip the missed dose and take the next dose when you normally would.
+Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.